 Yes, it’s possible to have hepatitis C again after your condition is cured as a result of Mavyret or Epclusa treatment.
 This can happen in a couple of ways: relapse or re-exposure to the hepatitis C virus (HCV).

-For your hepatitis C to be cured, you must have a sustained virologic response.
+For your hepatitis C to be considered cured, you must have a sustained virologic response.
 This means tests can no longer detect HCV in your body.
 In rare cases, you could have a relapse if HCV is still present in your body.
 With a relapse, HCV becomes detectable and could start causing symptoms of hepatitis C again.

 Could having certain health issues result in my doctor prescribing one drug over the other?